Roof Batten

 What Are Roof Battens?

-Despite their ungraded status and lack of structural function, roof battens play a critical role in the integrity of roofing systems.
+We stock both pre-graded and ungraded battens to cater to a wide range of roofing projects.
+Graded or otherwise, roof battens play a critical role in the integrity of roofing systems.
 They provide necessary spacing between different surfaces—such as keeping plasterboard panels away from damp external walls to prevent moisture damage—and help secure roofing felt, ensuring a stable base for tiles or slates.

 In the building and construction industry, timber roof battens are valued not only for their practicality but also for their affordability.
 While they are not designed to bear loads, their utility in spacing and securing roofing materials makes them indispensable in creating durable and reliable roofing structures.